navpoint/DylanBennett-MS/README.md

 Running the Subscriber:
 To run the subscriber, execute the following:

-bash
-Copy
-python subscriber.py
+    bash python subscriber.py
-Example Interaction:
-kotlin
-Copy
     Enter the number of tips you want: 3

+Example Output:

     Received tips:
     In-person multiplayer gives you the best performance and connection stability.
     Multiplayer modes are more fun with friends; consider LAN for faster performance.
     Always check the difficulty setting before starting a new game to match your skill level.

 Tips List
 The service sends a selection of tips from the following categories: